App certification requirements for the Windows Store

 Your apps are crucial to the experience of hundreds of millions of customers.
 We can’t wait to see what you create and are thrilled to help deliver your apps to the world.

-1.1 Your app must offer customers unique, creative value or utility in all the languages and markets that it supports
+1.1 Your app must be fully functional and offer customers unique, creative value or utility in all the languages and markets that it supports

 See Revision history.